rdelval/database/sharding/shardingjson/write-apps-json-shardkeys/write-apps-json-shardkeys.md

 In this lab, you will run Java and Python code that will connect to a Shard in our Sharded Database using a shard key and then insert a new JSON document into that shard.

 Note that the Lab consists of Java and Python code that perform essentially the same task.
 Participants are welcome to run through the entire Lab, running both Java and Python code.
-No conflicts will arise.
+These tasks are complementary and no conflicts will arise.
 But for those interested only in **Java**, only Tasks 1 and 2 are necessary here.
 For those only interested in **Python**, only Tasks 3 and 4 are necessary here.

 *Estimated Lab Time:* 30 minutes.